webplatform/ops/vagrant-workbench/README.md

 Note that only `vagrant-salt` plugin is mandatory.
 Others helps to speed things up.

+### Vagrant is configured to use NFS mounts

+Make sure your operating system supports NFS mouts.

+You can refer to [Vagrant synced-folders NFS mounts section][vagrant-synced-nfs] section.

+Also, if you want to get rid of **NFS mount password** at every `vagrant up`, you’ll see instructions in *Vagrant synced-folders NFS mounts* page.

 ### Before firing up Vagrant

 Make sure your have your public and private keys copied into the `.ssh/` folder,